Get the FREE one-click dictionary software for Windows

 1. The official temporarily in charge of a diplomatic mission in the absence of the ambassador

-Derived forms: charges, charged, charging
+Derived forms: charges, charging, charged

-Type of: account, accuse, aim, alter, ascribe, asking, assertion, asseveration, assign, assignment, attack, attribute, averment, barrel [informal], belt [informal], belt along [informal], bid, bidding, bucket [informal], bucket along [informal], calculate, change, claim, command, commit, confide, cost, criminate, debit, dependant [Brit], dependent, determine, dictation, diplomat, diplomatist, direct, disturb, duty assignment, electrical phenomenon, entrust, excitement, exhilaration, explosive, fill, fill up, furnish, hasten, heraldry, hie [archaic], hotfoot, hurry, impeach, impregnate, impute, incriminate, instruct, intrust [archaic], liabilities, libidinal energy, lie, lie down, modify, offer, onrush, onset, onslaught, paint, pay, pelt [informal], pelt along [informal], pleading, protection, provide, race, render, request, require, rocket [informal], rush, rush along, saturate, set, speed, step on it [informal], supply, take, take aim, train, transfer, travel rapidly, trouble, trust, upset, whizz [informal], whizz along [informal], wing [informal], zip [informal], zoom, zoom along
+Type of: account, accuse, act, aim, alter, ascribe, asking, assertion, asseveration, assign, assignment, attack, attribute, averment, barrel [informal], belt [informal], belt along [informal], bid, bidding, bucket [informal], bucket along [informal], change, claim, command, commit, confide, cost, criminate, debit, dependant [Brit], dependent, determine, dictation, diplomat, diplomatist, direct, disturb, duty assignment, electrical phenomenon, entrust, excitement, exhilaration, explosive, fill, fill up, furnish, hasten, heraldry, hie [archaic], hotfoot, hurry, impeach, impregnate, impute, incriminate, instruct, intrust [archaic], liabilities, libidinal energy, lie, lie down, modify, move, offer, onrush, onset, onslaught, paint, pay, pelt [informal], pelt along [informal], pleading, protection, provide, race, render, request, require, rocket [informal], rush, rush along, saturate, set, speed, step on it [informal], supply, take, take aim, train, transfer, travel rapidly, trouble, trust, upset, whizz [informal], whizz along [informal], wing [informal], zip [informal], zoom, zoom along [informal]

 Antonym: discharge, pay cash